Atkore Inc. (ATKR) Gains But Lags Market: What You Should Know

-Coming into today, shares of the company had lost 7.78% in the past month.
-In that same time, the Industrial Products sector lost 2.37%, while the S&P 500 lost 4.4%.
+Prior to today's trading, shares of the company had lost 7% over the past month.
+This has lagged the Industrial Products sector's loss of 3.81% and the S&P 500's loss of 5.98% in that time.

 Atkore Inc. will be looking to display strength as it nears its next earnings release.
-On that day, Atkore Inc. is projected to report earnings of $4.04 per share, which would represent a year-over-year decline of 11.79%.
+The company is expected to report EPS of $4.04, down 11.79% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $820.9 million, down 2.37% from the year-ago period.

 ATKR's full-year Zacks Consensus Estimates are calling for earnings of $14.60 per share and revenue of $3.63 billion.
 These results would represent year-over-year changes of -32.25% and -7.37%, respectively.

 Any recent changes to analyst estimates for Atkore Inc. should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Looking at its valuation, Atkore Inc. is holding a Forward P/E ratio of 7.72.
-Its industry sports an average Forward P/E of 7.72, so we one might conclude that Atkore Inc. is trading at a no noticeable deviation comparatively.
+Valuation is also important, so investors should note that Atkore Inc. has a Forward P/E ratio of 7.87 right now.
+This represents a discount compared to its industry's average Forward P/E of 8.65.

 The Wire and Cable Products industry is part of the Industrial Products sector.
-This industry currently has a Zacks Industry Rank of 11, which puts it in the top 5% of all 250+ industries.
+This group has a Zacks Industry Rank of 37, putting it in the top 15% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.